Wake teachers have to wait for COVID vaccinations. It could be 'weeks to months.'

 Wake NCAE has urged the school board not to resume in-person instruction until either school employees are vaccinated for COVID-19 or the county's two-week rolling average for positive cases drops below 5%.
 The last reported daily rate for Wake was 9.5%.

-School board members said they want to do anything they can to help speed up vaccination in the county.
-In the meantime, Superintendent Cathy Moore said they've notified employees who are ages 65 and older they're eligible to get a shot.
+School board members said they want to do anything they can to help speed up vaccinations in the county.
+In the meantime, Superintendent Cathy Moore said they've notified employees ages 65 and older that they're eligible to get a shot.

 "We certainly look forward to our teachers getting in there very soon," said school board chairman Keith Sutton.